Picturepark/Picturepark.SDK.TypeScript/README.md

 - picturepark-sdk-v1-pickers

 > NOTE:
-For pre-release packages, the version should include the "rc" (release candidate) identifier.
+For pre-release packages, the version should include the "pre" identifier.
-Ex: 1.5.0-rc.0
+Ex: 1.5.0-pre.0

 2. Run the following command to regenerate the `package-lock.json` files and build all projects: